ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/sample_code/cpp/cpp_bulk_read_write_protocol_2_0.md

   }
 ```

-The controller frees the Dynamixels to be idle.
+The controller frees the DYNAMIXEL to be idle.

 `dynamixel::PacketHandler::write1ByteTxRx()` function orders to the #`DXL_ID` Dynamixel through the port which the `portHandler` handles, writing 1 byte of `TORQUE_DISABLE` value to `ADDR_PRO_TORQUE_ENABLE` address.
 Then, it receives the `dxl_error`.
 The function returns 0 if no communication error has been occurred.